 Thyme and parsley are the typical ways to flavor this sauce, but go out on a limb sometimes and use a little tomato puree [but not the canned stuff] for a little extra texture and flavor.
-To get a good Demi-Glace or Bordelaise, you’ll need to know how to make this wonderful sauce.
+You’ll need to know how to make this wonderful sauce to get a good Demi-Glace or Bordelaise.

 Espagnole sauce is a brown sauce that is commonly used in French dishes.
-It is made from a roux, roasted veal stock, and beef stock.
-This sauce is typically flavored with thyme and parsley, but can also be flavored with tomato puree.
+It is made from a roux, roasted veal, and beef stock.
+This sauce is typically flavored with thyme and parsley but can also be flavored with tomato puree.
 Espagnole sauce is used in dishes such as beef bourguignon and coq au vin.

 - 1/2 cup (1 stick) unsalted butter